Vodacom celebrates Pride Month

 This is how our country’s Constitution and Vodacom support the more than 2 million South African citizens who identify as LGBTQIA+.

-We’re fortunate enough to live in a country where our post-apartheid Constitution was the first in the world to outlaw discrimination based on sexual orientation.
-South Africa was also the fifth country in the world, and the first – and, to date, only – in Africa, to legalise same-sex marriage.
+As South Africans, we are fortunate enough to live in a country where our post-apartheid Constitution was the first in the world to outlaw discrimination based on sexual orientation.
+South Africa was also the fifth country in the world, and the first in Africa, to legalise same-sex marriage.

 What does this mean?
 It means the more than 2 million South African citizens who identify as LGBTQIA+ have legal protection and equal rights – whether single, in a relationship or married – in both their personal and professional capacities.
 Same-sex couples can also adopt children jointly and arrange in vitro fertilisation (IVF) and surrogacy treatments.